bschoening/python-driver/README-dev.rst

 Releasing
 =========
+Note: the precise details of some of these steps have changed.
+Leaving this here as a guide only.

 * Run the tests and ensure they all pass
 * Update CHANGELOG.rst
   * Check for any missing entries